Skip to main content

 Q: What do you enjoy most about Cork?
 How would you rate the quality of life compared to the USA?

 The education system is very good and traditional, and I love the uniforms the students wear as it is an equaliser to learning.
-Saying all of that, technology, screens, and the main issues that are in the Western World are here too.
+With all of that, technology, screens, and the main issues in the Western world are here too.
 Teenage drinking is an issue.
 The drinking culture in general can be difficult to navigate if a person is a non-drinker (for whatever reason) – the recent statistics show that only about 4% of the Irish population do not drink regularly.
-Much of the social life and the social aspects of relating to others comes from drink.
+Much of the social life and the social aspects of relating to others comes from drinking.
 This is not just a stereotype but a reality that must be considered when making the decision to move here.

 Q: Any negatives?
 What do you miss most about home?